NBA Rumors: Mavericks Could Trade Courtney Lee, Seth Curry, Jalen Brunson, And Draft Picks For Kyle Lowry

 After acquiring Kristaps Porzingis in a blockbuster deal with the New York Knicks before the last year’s February NBA trade deadline, the Dallas Mavericks succeeded to turn themselves into one of the NBA teams to watch out for in the deep Western Conference.
-Now that he’s 100 percent healthy, Porzingis is expected to work hand in hand with reigning Rookie of the Year Luka Doncic in bringing the Mavericks back to title contention.
+Now that he’s 100 percent healthy, Porzingis is expected to work hand-in-hand with reigning Rookie of the Year Luka Doncic in bringing the Mavericks back to title contention.

 However, if they are serious about fully dominating the Western Conference and winning the NBA championship title in the 2019-20 NBA season, the Mavericks should strongly consider adding a legitimate NBA superstar on their roster.
 According to Fadeaway World, one of the players that the Mavericks could target before the 2020 February NBA trade deadline is Kyle Lowry of the Toronto Raptors.